mesosphere/dcos-perf-test-driver/README.md

 The `dcos-perf-test-driver` requires a configuration YAML file that describes the testing set-up.
 To launch the driver with your configuration, simply use:

 ```
-dcos-perf-test-driver ./path/to/config.yml \
+dcos-perf-test-driver ./path/to/config.yml
-  -D define=property \
-  ...
-  -M metadata=value \
-  ...
 ```

-To learn more about the structure of the configuration file refer to the documentation in the [docs](docs) folder.
+To learn more about the structure of the configuration file refer to the [examples](examples) directory or have a look to the [introduction tutorial](http://dcos-performance-test-driver.readthedocs.io/en/latest/general/Tutorial.html)